landonb/vim-reSTfold/README.rst

   "FIXED" (crossed-out and purple), and so are "MAYBE", "LEARN", "ORDER", and "CHORE", and a few other choice five-letter words.

   Why five letters?
-So you can use the same action words in section headings, and then the heading titles align nicely when folded.
+So that you can use action words in section headers, and then the heading titles align nicely when folded.
-  (So, really, it's important that the action words are all the same width, and not necessarily five in length, but *FIXME* is the uttermost developer action word, so might as well be five.)
+  (Really, it's only important that each action word is the same width, and not necessarily that it's five long — but *FIXME* is the ultimate developer action word, so might as well be five.)

 - Simple horizontal rule highlight.